 We especially watch the moral trends in nations that had strong biblical traditions and that have received the blessings of Abraham.
 Read more about this in the Life, Hope & Truth section “12 Tribes of Israel.”

-Watch the ride of the four horsemen of the Apocalypse
+Prophetic trend 5: watch the ride of the four horsemen of the Apocalypse

 We will strive to watch these trends that will intensify in the end times.